 “Help!
-The school year is almost over and my children have not completed their curriculums!
+The school year is almost over, and my children have not completed their curriculums!
 What do I do? ” As director of TSCHAA, this is a question I get often.
 So, what do you do?
-Well, as a Third Option homeschool parent/teacher, you get to decide.
+Well, as a Third Option homeschool educator, you get to decide.

 The beauty of homeschooling is that you can move at your children’s own pace.
-You may find that one year they struggle to complete their curriculum, and then, the next year, they breeze through it and finish early.
+You may find that they struggle to complete their curriculum one year, and then, the next year, they breeze through it and finish early.
 They may even complete more than one grade-level/curriculum in a year.
 You are the parent AND the teacher.
 You have the power to decide each school year.

 When you choose a curriculum to use in your homeschool, you are choosing what you want to complete in that curriculum.
 Nothing says that you have to teach every item in the curriculum.
 A curriculum is always a guide.
 If your children already know topics, you can skip them.
 If your children need extra time to learn a concept, you can spend as much time on it as you feel necessary.

 If you have met the Third Option requirements but have not completed your curriculums, consider the following:

 - Will your children enter public school next year and be expected to know certain skills?

 - Are your children in high school and earning high school credit for college entry?
 (You can always extend your year if needed.)

 - Are the topics left to learn prerequisites for next year?